 Monogamish dating app

 This newer dating app for non-monogamous folks appeared on my radar in mid-2023.
-I can’t profess too much experience with Monogamish because, despite having tried it in London, Barcelona, and Mexico City, it never showed anyone local to me.
+I don’t have extensive experience with Monogamish, as despite trying it in London, Barcelona, and Mexico City, it never caught on with anyone local to me.
 However, when I broadened my search to include the US, I saw more people in that region.
 So, once again, it’s worth checking out if you are in that part of the world.

 Of course, there are other options, some specifically for polyamorous people and some more for hookups and kink connections.
-Below, I’ve listed apps I’ve not tried because they don’t seem right for me or that I’ve used and then decided not to bother with.
+Below, I’ve listed apps I haven’t tried because they don’t seem right for me, or that I’ve used and then decided not to bother with.

 - Alt Playground (US only)